Guidelines and Library Facts

 The primary purpose of the Stanford University Libraries is to serve the academic and research needs of the faculty, students and staff.
 Persons not currently members of the Stanford community may use some of the Libraries’ collections and facilities.
-Visitors must agree to voluntarily yield to the needs of our primary clientele when necessary, particularly when the library is very busy.
+Visitors must agree to yield to the needs of our primary clientele when necessary, particularly when the library is very busy.

 Before you arrive